 Szechuan cuisine wouldn’t be the same without the Szechuan "peppercorn."
 It is actually not a pepper at all.
 Instead, it is the pinkish-red dried outer husk of the Chinese prickly ash shrub.

-While the Szechuan peppercorn has an unusual fragrance, it is best known for the numbing, tingling sensation it causes around the mouth when eaten, and is often incorporated in five-spice powder, as well as many spicy Szechuan dishes.
+While the Szechuan peppercorn has an unusual fragrance, it is best known for the numbing, tingling sensation it causes around the mouth when eaten.
+It is often incorporated in five-spice powder, as well as many spicy Szechuan dishes.

-In January 2004, the U.S. government partially lifted the ban on imports of Szechuan peppercorn that had been heat-treated to kill the bacteria.
+In January 2004, the U.S. government partially lifted the ban on imports of Szechuan peppercorn.
+This allowed those peppercorns that had been heat-treated to kill the bacteria into the country.
 Nonetheless, many people still have trouble finding this elusive spice.

-The easiest thing to do is to ask your grocer for the spice by its Chinese (Mandarin) name, Hua Jiao—they will know what you’re looking for (and whether or not they carry it.
+The easiest thing to do is to ask your grocer for the spice by its Chinese (Mandarin) name, hua jiao.
+They will know what you’re looking for and whether or not they carry it.